Canon 5D vs Nikon D300

 Review summary: Canon 5D vs Nikon D300

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Nikon D300 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D: